From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 logs,metrics) raisepg_notifypayloads. - Notification workers.
 GenServers using

 Postgrex.Notificationsfan events into Phoenix PubSub topics; LiveViews subscribe and stream-insert rows. - Backpressure-aware.
-Large payloads fall back to ID-only messages plus Ecto hydration with per-tenant RBAC.
+Large payloads fall back to ID-only messages plus Ecto hydration.
 For extreme volume, logical replication drops in without changing the LiveView consumers.

 API Shift to Elixir